Major module of Jaish-e-Mohammad neutralised by security forces

 The motorcycle has also been recovered, he said, adding further investigations in the case were on.

-Mughal said Mushtaq, a postgraduate from Kashmir University, was in touch with a JeM cadre, named Sameer from Pulwama district of south Kashmir, and has been associated with the group for about a year.
+Mughal said Mushtaq, a postgraduate from Kashmir University, was in touch with a JeM cadre, named Sameer from Pulwama district of South Kashmir, and has been associated with the group for about a year.

 "Sameer and Mushtaq were classmates in KU.
 It was on Sameer's direction that they tried to loot weapons in Srinagar," he said.